vitaliksandalik/evm-sender/README.md

 ## Support

-If you encounter any issues or have questions, please check the FAQs or contact the support team (provide contact details here).
+If you encounter any issues or have questions, feel free to message me!
+I have multiple socials in my profile 🔗.

-Thank you for using our Web3 project!
+Thank you for using my Web3 project!